bigdatavik/HEDIS-Quality-Dashboard/LINKEDIN_POST_TEMPLATE.md

 What's fascinating is that this pattern applies beyond healthcare—anywhere you have analysts as bottlenecks between business users and data.

-I've open-sourced the entire project (code, docs, templates) so you can adapt it for your use case.
+This is a working proof-of-concept using synthetic data.
+I've open-sourced the entire project (code, docs, templates) so you can adapt it for your organization.

-Read the full story and get the code: [Add link to article]
+Read the full story and explore the code: [Add link to article]

-What challenges does your data team face?
-I'd love to hear your thoughts. 👇
+Curious if this could work for your organization?
+Let's discuss. 👇

 #Healthcare #DataAnalytics #ArtificialIntelligence #Databricks #DigitalTransformation
 ```